sr-bioin/scRNA_Seq/README.md

 It involves combining the gene expression data of two or more single-separate experiments into a unified dataset.
 C is biological conditions.
 Seurat, Harmony, LIGER, MNN, CSS approaches.

 &nbsp;&nbsp;&nbsp;a). **Seurat integration**
-&nbsp;&nbsp;&nbsp;Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
-&nbsp;&nbsp;&nbsp;This includes handling between experimental conditions or sequencing runs.
+&nbsp;&nbsp;&nbsp;Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space, this includes handling between experimental conditions or sequencing runs.